Scottish Pagan Federation

 The Scottish Pagan Federation (SPF) is a Scotland-based organisation which works to support the Neopagan community in Scotland.
 Originally part of the Pagan Federation, it became an independent organisation in 2006.
 The group seeks to promote tolerance of Neopaganism, spread information to the public, interface with other religions through interfaith activities, defend Neopagans from religious discrimination, and provide a network for Scottish Neopagans.
 They have been members of Interfaith Scotland since 2013.
 They run an annual conference which brings together Neopagans from across the country as well as an annual summer camp.
-In 2021 they announced the release of an official tartan intended for the use of Neopagans worldwide.
+In 2021 they announced the release of an official tartan designed by Tom Lanting intended for the use of Neopagans worldwide.

 History

 The Pagan Federation was founded in 1971, and Scotland became a district within it in the early 1990s.
 Jean Fowler and her husband were the first District Managers.
 At this time, Scotland and Ireland were overseen jointly.
 John and Kitty Macintyre became the District Managers in 1997 and became active campaigners for improving the understanding and recognition of Neopaganism in Scotland.
 Under their leadership, the Scottish Pagan Federation was founded as an independent organisation in 2006.
 After the Macintyres announced their retirement in 2017, Steffy Von Scott and Jennifer Connolly took over as District Managers.